-The International Association of Law Schools (IALS) was incorporated in October 2005; its voting members consists of educational institutions offering law degrees.
-It is expected that benefits of membership will include:
+The International Association of Law Schools (IALS) was incorporated in October 2005; its voting members will include educational institutions offering degrees in law.
+The benefits of membership are:

-- Providing an opportunity for faculty to post drafts of, and completed scholarly articles on the IALS website, and seek feedback from colleagues throughout the world
+- Opportunity for faculty to post drafts of, and completed, scholarly articles on the IALS website and seek comments from colleagues throughout the world.

-- Providing your faculty with the opportunity to participate in “by invitation only” international gatherings of leading legal educators on topics of scholarly or pedagogical interest
+- Opportunity for your faculty to participate in “by invitation only” international gatherings of leading legal educators on topics of scholarly or pedagogical interest.

 Who May Become an IALS Member?

 IALS has both voting and non-voting members.
 Voting members are institutions offering legal education.
 Non-Voting members include individual legal educators and associations of law schools.
 All members are committed to the principles and mission of the Association, and to paying dues in an amount established by the Governing Board.
 Specific membership requirements and the membership application can be found on the IALS web site at www.ialsnet.org.

 Each voting member has one vote in the General Assembly, which is the ultimate authority of the Association.
 To assure that IALS will not be dominated by law schools in any single country, the charter provides that regardless of the number of voting members from any one country, no more than 10 percent of the vote totals in the General Assembly may be from such country.